-If you’re in any doubt about how to handle untrue statements made about you or your business, our pay-as-you-go Speak To A Lawyer service is ideally positioned to help you.
+If you’re in any doubt about how to handle untrue statements made about you or your business, our pay-as-you-go Speak To an Adviser service is ideally positioned to help you.
 Farillio’s expert partners are very well-qualified to support you in these circumstances.

 Want to access this guide?

 Already have a Farillio account?
 SIGN IN